The Sales Board is a centralised view of all your upcoming first appointments, opportunities, and recent orders.

 - Cards that represent deals, opportunities or first appointments

-Your organization may customize these stages, but the default stages are:
+Your organisation may customise these stages, but the default stages are:

-- Fallback - indicates uncertainty about the outcome of an opportunity.
-It may also be used if you haven’t yet set a next step for a company.
+- Fallback - unsure about the outcome of an opportunity.
+Can be used if you haven’t yet set a next step for a company

-- Prospect 1 - could indicate that the contact is ready to move forward after the first appointment.
+- Prospect 1 - the contact is ready to move forward after the first appointment

-- Prospect 2 - could indicate that you’ve met with the decision maker and agreed to the price and time frame.
-The customer is ready to move forward with the sale.
+- Prospect 2 - you’ve met with the decision-maker and agreed to the price and time frame.
+The customer is ready to move forward with the sale

-- Verbal agreement - could indicate that the sale is pending contract signing.
+- Verbal agreement - sale is pending, with contract to be signed

 Cards appear in the Fallback (first) column when you create an opportunity with this stage in your sales process.